BrianInGermany/BrianInGermany.github.io/_posts/2022-10-09-sixty-six_cardgame.markdown

 Once the deck has been closed, the defending player does not get points for any tricks or announcements they may make from that time until the end of the round.

 ### Exchanging a low trump
-- If you have the lowest trump card, you can exchange it when it's your turn for the trum under the deck.
+- If you have the lowest trump card, you can exchange it when it's your turn for the trump under the deck.

 ## End of Game
 - If you think you have reached 66 points, just say "66" or "enough!" when it's your turn to end the round.
 But watch out-- if you don't actually have 66 your opponent will get extra points!